 - Do not supply documentation that is too large for the adjudicator, e.g. where the documentation falls out of a folder when opened.

-- An entry containing only a few pages of what the organisation has done is unlikely to succeed.
+- An entry containing only a few pages informing the adjudicators of what the organisation has achieved is unlikely to succeed.

 - Put yourself in the shoes of an adjudicator and submit in a format that you would like to receive if you were an adjudicator.

-We suggest that you first fill in the entry form [link] which also includes section 1 [Accident Statistics] [link].
+We suggest that you first fill in the entry form * [pdf; 1mb] [which also includes section 1 [Accident Statistics].
 This is normally straight forward for organisations that maintain records.
-We then suggest that you tackle Health and Safety Management (Section 2) [link] which is generally submitting evidence that you have a management system and safety policy in place.
+We then suggest that you tackle Health and Safety Management (Section 2) which is generally submitting evidence that you have a management system and safety policy in place.
 For all the remaining sections, think and supply EVIDENCE, not aspirations or blank paperwork.

 Must I submit information only relating to the year in question?

-The year in question for the 2013 Safety Awards is 2012
+The year in question for this year’s Safety Awards is 2022